 An important line of research in macroeconomics and corporate finance has sought to document cross-sectional differences in the response of firms to aggregate shocks.
 Following the work of Gertler and Gilchrist (1994), this literature has paid close attention to firm size.
-This focus was motivated by the idea that, since size may proxy for financial constraints, a higher sensitivity of small firms would provide evidence in favor of the "financial accelerator" - the view that financial frictions can amplify downturns.1 However, largely because of data limitations, there remains vigorous debate about both the basic facts and their financial interpretation.
+This focus was motivated by the idea that, since size may proxy for financial constraints, a greater sensitivity of small firms to the cycle would provide evidence in favor of the "financial accelerator" - the view that financial frictions can amplify downturns.
+However, largely because of data limitations, there remains vigorous debate about both the basic facts and their financial interpretation.
 More generally, relatively little is known about systematic differences in business-cycle sensitivities across firms.

 In this paper, we bring new evidence to bear on these issues.
 We address three central questions.
 First, are small firms more cyclically sensitive than large firms, and if so, to what extent?
-Second, does this excess sensitivity substantially amplify aggregate fluctuations?
-Third, is this excess sensitivity a manifestation of cross-sectional differences in access to finance?
+Second, is this excess sensitivity a manifestation of cross-sectional differences in access to finance?
+Third, does this excess sensitivity substantially amplify aggregate fluctuations?

-Our evidence comes from the confidential micro-data underlying the US Census Bureau's Quarterly Financial Report (QFR), a survey which collects information on sales and financial liabilities of manufacturing, retail and wholesale trade firms.
+Our evidence comes from the confidential microdata underlying the US Census Bureau's Quarterly Financial Report (QFR), a survey that collects information on sales and financial liabilities of manufacturing, retail and wholesale trade firms.
 We use these micro records (income statements and balance sheets) in order to assemble a representative, quarterly panel of US manufacturing firms from 1977 to 2014.
-The resulting dataset is made up of approximately 0.9 million observations on approximately 70000 different firms.
+The resulting dataset is made up of approximately 900000 observations on approximately 80000 different firms.
 With this dataset, we then quantify the excess sensitivity of firms at the bottom of the size distribution, relate it to the behavior of aggregate quantities in our sample, and assess whether excess sensitivity is evidence of a financial amplification mechanism.

 To our knowledge, this paper is the first to use this firm-level data in its panel format.

-The firm-level microdata of the QFR carry several advantages relative to both the publicly released version of the QFR, and to alternative firm-level datasets.
-First, relative to the universe totals released in the public version of the QFR, we avoid a number of aggregation biases; in particular, the bins of asset value which are used to tabulate the publicly released totals are defined in nominal terms, and infrequentely adjusted over time, thus creating attrition in lower size groups.
-Additionally, and most importantly, the firm-level data allows for an analysis in which controls can be introduced for financial factors that may be correlated with firm size and account for any measured excess sensitivity of small firms.
+The firm-level microdata of the QFR carry several advantages relative to both the publicly released version of the QFR and to alternative firm-level datasets.
+Most importantly, in contrast to the public releases, the firm-level QFR data allows for an analysis in which controls can be introduced for financial factors that may be correlated with firm size and could better account for any measured excess sensitivity of small firms.2 Furthermore, we avoid a number of aggregation biases that arise from the use of nominal size bins in the public releases of the QFR.